MoJoE-JoJo/MicroRTS_Evolving_Utility_Systems/finalBuild/README.md

 Where the quickTest.properties is then replaced with the properties file you want to run.
 You can take inspiration in the properties files under finalBuild\properties\utility_system_properties and modify or copy/paste them as you see fit.
-Our custom properties are located in the top of the properties file, the others are from the ANJI project. o learn more about them look in the docs under ANJI/docs/index.html
+Our custom properties are located in the top of the properties file, the others are from the ANJI project. to learn more about them look in the docs under ANJI/docs/index.html

-After a run is done the results can be found in a directory called storage where the ANJI chromosome that lead to the best utility system can be located, together with a txt file that can visually show the utility system if its concent is copied to this site -> http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000.
+After a run is done the results can be found in a directory called storage where the ANJI chromosome that lead to the best utility system can be located, together with a txt file that can visually show the utility system if its content is copied to this site -> http://www.plantuml.com/plantuml/uml/SyfFKj2rKt3CoKnELR1Io4ZDoSa70000.
-Furthermore it also creates a file that gives an overview over the fitness scores doing the evolution generations (fitness.XML), to view a graph it open the 'visualization/index.html' and select the fitness.xml file you want to view.
+Furthermore, it also creates a file that gives an overview over the fitness scores doing the evolution generations 'fitness.XML'.
+To view a graph open the 'visualization/index.html' and select the fitness.xml file you want to view.
 It also contains the results from the evaluation 'evalResultsP1.csv' & 'evalResultsP2.csv' where the utility system has respectively been evaluated as player 1 and player 2.